feathr-ai/feathr/docs/concepts/feathr-concepts-for-beginners.md

 ## Illustration

-An illustration of the concepts that we are going to talk about is like this:
+An illustration of the concepts and process that we talked about is like this:
 ![Feature Join Process](../images/observation_data.jpg)

 ## Point in time joins and aggregations